The Tits--Kantor--Koecher construction for Jordan dialgebras: The Tits---Kantor---Koecher construction

 \subsection{Acknowledgements}

-This work was partially supported by RFBR 09-01-00157, SSc 344.2008.1, SB RAS Integration project N~97, and by ADTP ``Development of the Scientific Potential of Higher School'' of the Russian Federal Agency for Education (Grant 2.1.1.419).
-The authors are very grateful to Viktor Zhelyabin for helpful discussions and valuable comments.
+This work was partially supported by RFBR 09-01-00157, SSc 344.2008.1, SB RAS Integration project N~97, MD-2438.2009.1, and by ADTP ``Development of the Scientific Potential of Higher School'' of the Russian Federal Agency for Education (Grant 2.1.1.419).
+The authors are very grateful to Viktor Zhelyabin and Alexander Pozhidaev for helpful discussions and valuable comments, and to the referee for pointing out some faults in the initial version of the manuscript.